DebianLinuxTutorials

 Step 3.
 Securing MySQL.

 After the installation of MySQL is complete, you may need to secure your new MySQL.
 By default, MySQL is not hardened.
-You can secure MySQL using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:
+You can secure MySQL using the mysql_secure_installation script. you should read each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:

 mysql_secure_installation